 On this page

 Pineal cysts are usually asymptomatic.
-However, there are rare cases of symptomatic pineal cysts which cause headaches, hydrocephalus, gaze palsy, Parinaud syndrome, and vertigo, in which case they are called symptomatic pineal cysts.
-Although rare, people with symptomatic pineal cysts may present with ataxia, motor and sensory impairment, mental and emotional disturbances, seizures, circadian rhythm disturbances, hypothalamic dysfunction of precocious puberty, and secondary parkinsonism.
+However, there are rare cases of pineal cysts which cause headaches, hydrocephalus, disturbances in vision (gaze palsy), Parinaud syndrome, and vertigo, in which case they are called symptomatic pineal cysts.
+Although rare, people with symptomatic pineal cysts may have other symptoms such as difficulty moving (ataxia), mental and emotional disturbances, seizures, sleep (circadian rhythm) troubles, hormonal imbalances that may cause precocious puberty, or secondary parkinsonism.

 Last updated: 11/13/2014

 - Bosnjak J, Budisic M, Azman D, Strineka M, Crnjakovic M, Demarin V. Pineal gland cysts--an overview.
 Acta Clin Croat.
 September 2009; 48(3):355-358.